jlacomis/jlacomis.github.io/index.md

 I have a B.A., Computer Science from the [University of Virginia](http://www.virginia.edu/) and an A.S., Computer Science from [Piedmont Virginia Community College](https://www.pvcc.edu/).
-Before grad school I had various jobs in fields as diverse as restaurant management, book binding, and MRI service.
+Before school I had various jobs in fields as diverse as restaurant management, book binding, and MRI service.